LeanneCodes/GinTopia_NEW/README.md

 ### Resolved
 Bugs | Solutions
 -------- | --------
 Modal - The purpose of including the modal on the “Your Bookings” page, was to act as a last defensive mechanism before a user confirmed that they wanted to delete their booking.
 Prior to including this modal, the correct booking was deleted.
-When including the modal, the booking at the top of the list was deleted, instead of the booking that should have been deleted. | Add solution
+When including the modal, the booking at the top of the list was deleted, instead of the booking that should have been deleted. | Replaced the Bootstrap standard template `data-bs-target="#exampleModal"` with `with data-bs-target=”#exampleModal-{{item.id}}”` and replace `div class="modal fade" id="exampleModal"` with `div class=”modal fade” id=”exampleModal-{{item.id}}”`.
+This additional piece of code told the website to target the specific item.id instead of deleting the top option in the bookings table.
 Server 500 Error – Visitors, who were signing up for the first time, were experiencing a server 500 error when they included an email in the sign-up form.
 The error didn’t explain what the error was or tell them that their account was created regardless of the error.
-Meaning this left some users to not continue with the website, which meant no bookings for GinTopia. | Add solution
+Meaning this left some users to not continue with the website, which meant no bookings for GinTopia. | Include `EMAIL_BACKEND = "django.core.mail.backends.console.EmailBackend"` into the settings.py file, so that the website will accept the email address inputted by the user and not disrupt the visitor journey on site.
 Bootstrap Buttons Expanding – During testing, when clicking on any button that had a Bootstrap class appended to it, the button would expand to two-thirds of the page before doing the action it was coded to do. | It was noticed that a Materialize Bootstrap CDN was added to the body on Base.html, which meant to conflicting design frameworks were trying to achieve different things.
 Given that Materialize was no longer needed, once it was removed, there were no more Bootstrap button issues.

 ### Unresolved